 Step 2.
 Remove Turkey from container and drain well.
-Remove giblets (That’s all the gut’s stuffed inside which they have helpfully enclosed in a blood soaked bag.) and put into pot on stove.
-(We’ll come back to them) Pat dry the Turkey with paper towels.
+Remove giblets (That’s all the gut’s stuffed inside which they have helpfully enclosed in a blood-soaked bag.) and put into a pot on the stove.
+(We’ll come back to them) Pat dry the turkey with paper towels.
 This will make it crisp.
 I’ve seen people use a hair-dryer… if you’re so inclined.
-If you choose to do this, adopt a 1000-yard stare and don’t explain it to anybody.
+If you choose to do this, adopt a 1000-yard stare, and don’t explain it to anybody.
 It makes Thanksgiving so much more fun when they think you’re insane.

 Step 3.
-In large Roasting Pan add onion, then celery and place carrots at an angle lengthwise in pan. (i.e./////) The Turkey will sit on them keeping the Turkey off the bottom of the pan.
+In large Roasting Pan add onion, then celery, and place carrots at an angle lengthwise in the pan. (i.e./////) Turkey will sit on them keeping Turkey off the bottom of the pan.
 OR, just buy a roasting rack.
 But that costs money and all of this was designed to just throw it away when you’re done.
 Your choice.

 Step 4.
-Add 3 cans of Chicken Stock to pan.
+Add 3 cans of Chicken Stock to the pan.